gemilepus/Toolbox/README.md

 [veler/DevToys](https://github.com/veler/DevToys) | Windows | A Swiss Army knife for developers [dnSpy/dnSpy](https://github.com/dnSpy/dnSpy) | Windows | .NET debugger and assembly editor
 [phpMyAdmin](https://www.phpmyadmin.net/) | Web system | phpMyAdmin is a free software tool written in PHP, intended to handle the administration of MySQL over the Web
+[Swagger Editor](https://editor-next.swagger.io/) | Online | The Swagger Editor offers an easy way to get started with the OpenAPI Specification (formerly known as Swagger) as well as the AsyncAPI specification.

 *Reverse*
 Name | Type | Description